10 reasons you’re not losing weight (even after cutting carbs)

 Once you have a set number of calories that you have been eating consistently, try to cut that number down by 500 per day.
 Since 3,500 calories equate to one pound, ideally you should lose 1 pound per week by cutting 500 calories per day.

 Weight loss doesn’t happen overnight.
 If you are expecting to lose 30 pounds in a month or drop 4 dress sizes in two weeks, you may need to recalculate your goals and expectations.

 Instead of focusing on the bigger picture all the time, try to set small goals for yourself that you can reach quicker.
-Achieving this small goals will keep you motivated and on the right track!
+Achieving these small goals will keep you motivated and on the right track!